stratoxjs/stratox/README.md

 We encourage developers to prioritize JavaScript and HTML, as they rightly should, instead of grappling with the complexities of new markup and platform-specific functions, which in the end only lead to the burden of unnecessary abstractions.
 Stratox harnesses JavaScript's core capabilities, promoting a practical and fundamental approach to modern web development.

 ### Platform-agnostic nature
-Stratox.js doesn't discriminate or judge based on the platform you use, and it works seamlessly on all platforms and depends on nothing but it self!
+Stratox.js doesn't discriminate or judge based on the platform you use, and it works seamlessly on all platforms and depends on nothing but it self.

 ## Example